Calculation Of Uncertainty In Physics

 • Human error: Slight variations in the way a measurement is taken can lead to random errors.

 Random uncertainties are usually normally distributed, meaning they follow a bell-shaped curve.
-This allows us to use statistical methods to quantify them.
+Which means this allows us to use statistical methods to quantify them.
 The standard deviation is a common measure of random uncertainty.

 2. Systematic Uncertainty: Unlike random uncertainties, systematic uncertainties are consistent and bias the measurements in a particular direction.
 They are often caused by: